v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 $cd subctl && bash install.sh

-Symlinks bin/subctl into PATH, wires the Claude statusline + Stop hook, symlinks baseline skills, drops launchd plists for master + dashboard.
+Symlinks bin/subctl into PATH, wires the Claude statusline + Stop hook, symlinks baseline skills, drops launchd plists for master + dashboard, mints an MCP bearer token.

 — STEP 02